Skip to content

 They are at the wedding of Jazmin Ramirez, our Executive Director of Growth.

-Look at that sentence.
-Look at it carefully.
-Four senior members of CI Web Group, posed together in formal wear, at the wedding of a fifth senior member of CI Web Group.
+Four senior members of CI Web Group, posed together in formal wear, at the wedding of a fifth.
 Two of them are family.
 One is family by marriage.
 One is family by twenty years of building together.
-The fifth, the bride, who is not in the photograph but whose wedding is the reason it exists, is the person whose life event has brought them all here together.

 That is the Bagley pattern, fifty years on, applied forward into a new generation.